trow/BG1UBforEET/README.md

     * BG/BGT/Tutu: "Appropriate Albert and Rufie Reward" Albert now will give a horn coral gem as a reward.
 Also tweaked the component so that Albert only gives one reward for BGT and BG with Baldurdash.
     * BG: corrected lib entry, to enable correct journal entries in Prologue
     * BG: overwrites in-game scroll Raise Dead (SCRL63.itm), so now it works (Please note: works only at the place of the NPC's death.
 The NPC will be created next to the PC (also, if the PC is further away.
 I did not test what happens if the PC is in a different area, but I guess this will lead to problems.
 Important: The scroll is only applicable for the same game.
 You cannot save and reload!
 Inside the same game, leavng and re-entering the area of the death site seems to be no problem.)
     * BGT/Tutu: "Prism": Journal entried of Prism quest should now be correctly erased after turning the gems in.
-(Changed the custom tphs for the Prism component: giving the OUTER_SPRINT variables unique names to prevent mixup with the ones from the lib, although that was not necessary, and changed the REPLACE method to replacing high numbers with string references in the tp2 because REPLACE_TRANS_ACTIOn does not evaluate tra-references, which did the trick.
+(Changed the custom tphs for the Prism component: giving the OUTER\_SPRINT variables unique names to prevent mixup with the ones from the lib, although that was not necessary, and changed the REPLACE method to replacing high numbers with string references in the tp2 because REPLACE\_TRANS\_ACTION does not evaluate tra-references, which did the trick.
 Also, the folder structure and the place of INCLUDE for the Prism tpas was changed slightly.
     * Polish: for BG1, the correct text format is applied - by Zed Nocear
-    * Prism and the Emeralds Tweak: Added fix to make install order for bg1ub and BG1NPC Project / Gavin no longer a problem (Added a REPLACE_ACTION_TEXT for the whole Oublek.dlg and Prism.dlg to account for new states introduced by NPC mods doing I_C_T with passback line (namely BG1NPC Project and Gavin))
+    * Prism and the Emeralds Tweak: Added fix to make install order for bg1ub and BG1NPC Project / Gavin no longer a problem (Added a REPLACE\_ACTION\_TEXT for the whole Oublek.dlg and Prism.dlg to account for new states introduced by NPC mods doing I\_C\_T with passback line (namely BG1NPC Project and Gavin))
 * Version 14 (BGEE Compatibility)
   * CHANGES
-    * General Updates for BGEE Compatibility: Replace FILE_EXISTS checks to GAME_IS checks where appropriate.
+    * General Updates for BGEE Compatibility: Replace FILE\_EXISTS checks to GAME\_IS checks where appropriate.
 Add BGEE variables to getcpmvara/getcpmvarp calls.
     * Update to WeiDU v237, Windows and OS X binaries
-    * Added UTF-8 support for BGEE via HANDLE_CHARSETS - Add iconv Windows binary for character set conversion.
+    * Added UTF-8 support for BGEE via HANDLE\_CHARSETS - Add iconv Windows binary for character set conversion.
 Redefine %LANGUAGE% variables to NOT include the tra directory, e.g., "english" instead of "tra/english".
 Changing %LANGUAGE% variables to lowercase to allow character set to be inferred.
     * Updating OSX sox binary to v14.4.0 (Intel CPU).
-    * Updating lib files for BGEE compatibility - Adding g3_bgee_cpmvars.tpa.
-Updating rr_tutubgt_addvars.tpa for BGEE, rename rr_tutubgtbgee_addvars.tpa
+    * Updating lib files for BGEE compatibility - Adding g3\_bgee\_cpmvars.tpa.
+Updating rr\_tutubgt\_addvars.tpa for BGEE, rename rr\_tutubgtbgee\_addvars.tpa
     * TRA File Updates: Moving game content that uses Windows encoding to a separate file, bg1ub.tra.
 Setup.tra now only contains install text.
-This is done so that setup.tra can be excluded from UTF-8 conversion by HANDLE_CHARSETS.
+This is done so that setup.tra can be excluded from UTF-8 conversion by HANDLE\_CHARSETS.
-    * Ice Island - Moving "tis" subdirectory to "tiz" to work with WeiDU function HANDLE_TILESETS.
+    * Ice Island - Moving "tis" subdirectory to "tiz" to work with WeiDU function HANDLE\_TILESETS.
 Moving tisunpack binaries to win32 and osx subdirectories of tiz.
 Also, renaming ar1010.tiz to ub1010.tiz for unpacking, since it will now unpack to the override directory.
 Changes to .tp2 file will rename ub1010.tis to the appropriate name after unpacking.
 BGEE has copies of AR1010 .wed and .bmp files, don't copy these files for BGEE.
     * Blocking the following components from installing on BGEE:
       * Additional Elminster Encounter
       * Angelo Notices Shar-teel